 30 is a bare minimum for how long of a boat you need to cross the Pacific for a couple of key reasons:

-The ocean can be an incredibly dangerous place.
+The ocean can be an incredibly dangerous place, especially in the wrong size boat.
 In the deep oceans of the Pacific, waves can rise up to terrifying heights.
-Even a 40 foot boat will feel awfully small when you are going up and down 50 foot waves.
+Even a 40 foot boat will feel awfully small for an experienced sailor when you are going up and down 50 foot waves.

 Boats much longer than 30 or 40 feet have been sunk in the Pacific during ocean storms.
 Do not make the mistake of thinking that you can plan on avoiding ocean storms.